 DKV Belgium S.A./N.V.
-(DKV Belgium) is a public limited company registered under the laws of Belgium, member of ERGO International AG, with its registered office at 1000 Brussels, Loksumstraat 25, with company number 0414.858.607 and authorised by the National Bank of Belgium (NBB) under number 739 for branch 2 and branch 18 - respectively Health and Assistance -.
-The current activities of DKV Belgium relate to private stand-alone and complementary Medical expenses, Non-medical expenses (Long-term care) and Disability insurance products.
+(DKV Belgium) is a public limited company registered under the laws of Belgium, member of ERGO Group, with its registered office at 1000 Brussels, Loksumstraat 25, with company number 0414.858.607 and authorised by the National Bank of Belgium (NBB) under number 739 for branch 2 and branch 18 - respectively Health and Assistance -.
+The current activities of DKV Belgium relate to private stand-alone and complementary Medical expenses, -, Disability insurance products and Assistance abroad.
+On top of that, DKV Belgium manages closed portfolio of Non-medical expenses (Long-term care)